-Martin Kamen’s (1963) photosynthesis definition is described as the series of processes in which electromagnetic energy is converted to chemical free energy that can be used for biosynthesis.
+Martin Kamen’s (1963) photosynthesis definition is described as the series of processes in which electromagnetic energy is converted to chemical-free energy that can be used for biosynthesis.

 The more comprehensive photosynthesis definition could be “The process in which certain carbohydrates are synthesized from carbon dioxide and water in the chlorophyll cells in the presence of sunlight and oxygen is being liberated in the process.”

-Photosynthesis can be singled out as a phenomenon, which is responsible for the life on the earth.
+Photosynthesis can be singled out as a phenomenon, which is responsible for life on the earth.
 For animals and plants alike, it is the only source, which provides energy (Food) to all.

 History of Photosynthesis

 The landmarks are illustrated to follow the footsteps of those who make us understand one of the basic mechanisms involved in the maintenance of life on earth.

-In 1727, Stephen Hales took the first step when suggested that part of plant nourishment came from the atmosphere and light participates in this process.
+In 1727, Stephen Hales took the first step when suggesting that part of plant nourishment came from the atmosphere and light participates in this process.

-In 1771, Joseph Priestly, discovered O2 and found that green plants could renew air which is made “bad” by the breathing of animals.
+In 1771, Joseph Priestly discovered O2 and found that green plants could renew air which is made “bad” by the breathing of animals.
 He performed the famous experiment of mice mint and candle.

 In 1779, Jan Ingenhousz a Dutch physician demonstrated that light was necessary for this purification of air.
 He found that plants, too, made “bad air” in darkness.

-In 1782, Jean Senebier showed that the presence of the “bad” gas produced by animals and by plants in darkness (CO2) stimulated production of “purified air” (O2) in light.
+In 1782, Jean Senebier showed that the presence of the “bad” gas produced by animals and by plants in darkness (CO2) stimulated the production of “purified air” (O2) in light.

 T De Saussure